The Brothers Karamazov: Father Zosima, the Elder

 Father Zosima is an Elder and spiritual advisor (starets) in the town monastery and Alyosha's teacher.
 He is something of a celebrity among the townspeople for his reputed prophetic and healing abilities.
 His spiritual status inspires both admiration and jealousy among his fellow monks.
 Zosima provides a refutation to Ivan's atheistic arguments and helps to explain Alyosha's character.
 Zosima's teachings shape the way Alyosha deals with the young boys he meets in the Ilyusha storyline.

 Dostoevsky's intent with the character of Zosima (as with Alyosha) was to portray the Church as a positive social ideal.
 The character was to some extent based on Father Ambrose of the Optina Monastery, who Dostoevsky had met on a visit to the monastery in 1878.
 For Zosima's teachings in Book VI, "The Russian Monk", Dostoevsky wrote that the prototype is taken from certain teachings of Tikhon of Zadonsk and "the naïveté of style from the monk Parfeny's book of wanderings".
 The style and tone in Book VI, where Zosima narrates, is markedly different from the rest of the novel.
 V. L. Komarovich suggests that the rhythm of the prose is "a departure from all the norms of modern syntax, and at the same time imparts to the entire narration a special, emotional colouring of ceremonial and ideal tranquility."

 Ilyusha

 Ilyusha (sometimes called Ilyushechka) is a local schoolboy, and the central figure of a crucial subplot in the novel.
-Dimitri assaults and humiliates his father, the impoverished officer Captain Snegiryov, who has been hired by Fyodor Pavlovich to threaten Dmitri over his debts, and the Snegiryov family is brought to shame as a result.
+Dmitri assaults and humiliates his father, the impoverished officer Captain Snegiryov, who has been hired by Fyodor Pavlovich to threaten Dmitri over his debts, and the Snegiryov family is brought to shame as a result.